 Based on this review, discussions with market participants and disposal negotiations with potentially interested acquirers held during 1999, the Company determined that the fair value of the MTBE Processing Facility exceeded its carrying amount and accordingly recorded a $441 million pretax charge for the impairment.

-If the MTBE processing facility was purchased from an Enron affiliate in September 1999, rather than State Street Bank and Trust Company, disclose the date that the facility was acquired by Enron or its affiliate and the amount and form of consideration paid
+If the MTBE processing facility was purchased from an Enron affiliate in September 1999, rather than State Street Bank and Trust Company, disclose the date that Enron or its affiliate acquired the facility and the amount and form of consideration paid.

 Company response: See response to item #15 above.
 Facility was purchased from a non-affiliate.